tidyverse/purrr/cran-comments.md

 ## revdepcheck results

-We checked 452 reverse dependencies (433 from CRAN + 19 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 469 reverse dependencies (451 from CRAN + 18 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 9 new problems
- * We failed to check 9 packages
+We failed to check 10 packages.
+There were no new problems.

-Please find the summary at https://github.com/tidyverse/purrr/tree/master/revdep

-We notified the maintainers of these problems on January 4th.

-### Failed to check

-* anomalyDetection (failed to install)
-* circumplex       (failed to install)
-* clustermq        (check timed out)
-* colorednoise     (failed to install)
-* fingertipscharts (check timed out)
-* mlbgameday       (check timed out)
-* openVA           (failed to install)
-* Rdrools          (failed to install)
-* wand             (failed to install)